Last updated: July 25, 2023

 Fork Rake & Trail

-Fork rake isn’t talked about much, but it has as much to do with steering and stability as the head tube angle.
+Fork rake is an aspect of bike geometry that should be discussed more in the bike world because it has as much to do with steering and stability as the head tube angle.
 Every fork has an offset that pushes the axle forward from the straight line of the steering axis.
 With more rake, the bike is more stable at speed, but just like the head tube angle, it requires added leverage for precise handling.

 Now here is the real head-scratcher.
 When you combine fork rake and the head tube angle, the result is the fork trail.
 This is the tire contact point following the steering axis.
 A longer trail results in a slower handling bike.
 And less trail amounts to quicker handling.